Your Rental Property Listing Description

 - Are you flexible with your changeover days?
 A supplement is normal for this.
 The cheaper flights are regularly midweek.
 Sometimes flights only operate on certain dates

-- Is anything free (shuttle bus, ski-pass, wifi)?
-Everyone loves free things!
+- Is anything included for free (breakfast, shuttle bus, ski-pass, WiFi, printing boarding passes)?
+Everyone loves freebies!
 One of our clients includes a free motorway toll payment in her rental rates and it has become a very popular unique selling point.

 - What’s within walking distance?
 Holiday makers don’t want to get in their car too much.